-An ongoing challenge highlighted in this year’s Advance HE and HEPI Student
+An ongoing challenge highlighted in the 2019 Advance HE and HEPI Student

 Academic Experience Survey is that student wellbeing remains well below that of the general population of young people, and levels of anxiety continue to rise.
 Given that several aspects of the student experience are becoming more positive; it is notable that this is not following through into a more positive outlook on life.

 The Embedding Mental Wellbeing in the Curriculum project is a collaboration involving Advance HE and English-based universities or colleges.
 Following high interest in the first cohort we have opened recruitment to a second cohort which will take place from March to September 2020.
 The deadline to join is 28 February 2020 and the price for participation is £6,000 for Advance HE members and £7,000 for non-members.

 - Develop a clear picture of what embedding mental wellbeing in the curriculum looks like;